 - Simple to cut and arrange

-And they look so pretty with other flowers like celosia, hydrangeas, dahlias, sedum autumn joy, snapdragons, and many more.
+Not to mention, they look so pretty with other cut flowers like celosia, hydrangeas, dahlias, sedum autumn joy, snapdragons, and many more.

-Comprehensive Guide to Growing Zinnias in Your Garden
+How to Grow Zinnias in Your Flower Garden

 Native to South America, zinnias have a USDA hardiness zone of 3-10 and depending on the variety can bloom from spring through fall.
 They range in height from 8 inches to 4 feet and about 6 inches to 1.5 feet wide.
 Here are some zinnia care tips.